mozilla/gecko-dev/remote/doc/Debugging.md

 ## Enabling logging of emitted events

-To dump events produced by EventEmitter, including CDP events produced by the Remote Agent, you can use the `toolkit.dump.emit` [preference]:
+To dump events produced by EventEmitter you can use the `toolkit.dump.emit` [preference]:

 ```shell
 % ./mach run --setpref "toolkit.dump.emit=true" --remote-debugging-port